S&P Global Offerings

 S&P Global Market Intelligence

-Director of FIG Research
+Head of FIG Research

 S&P Global Market Intelligence

 Maureen McKenna is the Solutions Lead for U.S. Commercial Banks at S&P Global Market Intelligence.
 In this role, she produces segment specific thought leadership and identifies opportunities for Commercial Banks to partner with S&P Global to leverage our full suite of products.
+Maureen started her career with SNL Financial in 2008 and has been producing training seminars and executive level conferences for professionals at US Commercial banks for the last 14 years.
+Maureen gradated from the University of Virginia with dual degrees in Economics and Psychology.

 Event Support